K0Gs/GUEye/README.md

 Still to be Added
 =====

-MySQl support, needed to tie into ARG, Towny or Factions Wilderness cunks.
+MySQL support, needed to tie into ARG, Towny or Factions Wilderness chunks.
 Also to increase plugin speed.

 Add wilderness recovery, as players remove items from the wilderness(found by SQL lookup into the above plugins), the items will be logged and replaced every 30 seconds(30 seconds is default, will be configuable in config)